 My daughters car had an oil leak.
 Luckily for me, the leak was coming from the oil filter housing.
-An easy fix, a new filter housing oil seal (comes with a new filter).
+An easy fix, a new filter housing oil seal (often supplied with a new filter).
 The car needed an oil change, so I went ahead and drained the oil…

-I fixed the original oil filter housing leak, but now the sump drain plug was leaking and I couldn’t get it to stop!
+The original oil filter housing leak was fixed, but now the sump drain plug was leaking and I couldn’t get it to stop!

 Well, the shops were shut, so I dug around in my box of washers (for a sealing washer).
 They were all too big or too small!
-I was scratching my head what to do… I needed to get it fixed.
+I was scratching my head what to do?
+I needed to get it fixed.
 I had some old copper pipe.
 So I used this to make a new washer.
-I fitted the sump plug with my homemade copper washer and it worked, to a point… There was a very slow leak.
-But it would do whilst a found a proper replacement.
+I fitted the homemade copper washer to the sump plug.
+It partly worked, but there was a very slow leak.
+It would do whilst a found a proper replacement…

 There are a few options you can take.
 Replace with: